jenkins-infra/backend-jenkins-plugin-info-plugin/README.md

+⚠️ As the Jenkins wiki is readonly now this repository isn't used anymore.

 An Atlassian plugin that contains Confluence macros to generate the Jenkins Plugin information summary in the Jenkins Wiki.

 To develop the plugin: